rx-angular/rx-angular/README.md

 @NgModule({
   imports: [
     ...
-    NgxIsrModule  // <-- Use it in module imports
+    NgxIsrModule.forRoot()  // <-- Use it in module imports
   ]
 })
 export class AppServerModule {}